-If you’re looking to throw a party, and need something quick, unfussy, and crazy (crazy, crazy) delish, make Crack Sliders.
-Just don’t say I didn’t warn you about how totally addictable they are!
+If you’re looking to throw a party, and need something quick, unfussy, and crazy (crazy, crazy) delish, make these sliders.
+Just don’t say I didn’t warn you about how totally addicting they are!

 3 (12 count) packages Hawaiian bread rolls